divums/jsonapi-client/README.rst

             to_one_relationship='author-id-here',
             to_many_relationship=['comment-id1', 'comment-id2'],

-            # if field name has underscores, pass them in `fields` argument as dict
+            # if a field name contains underscore, pass it in `fields` dict
             fields={'field_name_with_underscore': '1'}
     )

     # Async:
     a = await s.create_and_commit(
             'articles', # model

             title='One really interesting article',
             dict_object__attribute='2',
             to_one_relationship='author-id-here',
             to_many_relationship=['comment-id1', 'comment-id2'],

             fields={'some_field_with_underscore': '1'}
     )